Traotora/sudoku/README.md

 # sudoku
-Made with dart
+Made with dart.
-It doesn't work properly.
-Will be updated.
+/* It doesn't work properly.
+Will be updated. */